gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 }
 ```

-### Build events
+### Job events

-Triggered on status change of a Build.
+Triggered on status change of a job.

 **Request Header**: